Kaxlow/covid19-analysis/README.md

 ## covid19_analysis.pdf

 This is a knitted .pdf document created from the `covid19_analysis.rmd` file using RStudio.
 The file shows the results and charts generated from running the R code, along with accompanying explanations for each section.

+## Other files

+The `*.csv` files contain input data referenced by the R Markdown file.